 Leveraging these assets, Kansas City’s tech industry continues to grow.
 Currently, KC comprises of:

 - 17+ regional university and community college tech programs

-KCnext is an affiliate organization of the Kansas City Area Development Council.
-KCnext works in KCADC’s regional footprint and is committed to growing the existing base of technology firms, growing and attracting technology companies, aggregating and promoting regional tech assets and providing peer interaction and industry news.
+The KC Tech Council is an affiliate organization of the Kansas City Area Development Council.
+The KC Tech Council works in KC’s regional footprint and is committed to the attraction, retention and growth of technology companies and highly skilled tech talent.

 For a full list of technology employers in the KC region click here.

 MBA programs are offered at most colleges in the KC area.
 Visit Higher Education to learn more.